Tutorial 1: Generating a virtual environment for the GenMR digital template

 2.1.1.
 Generating the urban lan & intertwined road network object

-The urban land layer (parameterized in urbLandPar) updates the natural land layer by urbanising grid pixels with new states \(S = 2\) for residential, \(S = 3\) for industrial and \(S = 4\) for commercial.
+The urban land layer (parameterized in urbLandPar) updates the natural land layer by urbanising grid pixels with new states \(S = 2\) for residential (RES), \(S = 3\) for industrial (IND) and \(S = 4\) for commercial (COM).
 The city nucleates at city_seed\((x,y)\) and grows for a period of city_yrs years by following the main rules of the SLEUTH cellular automaton (Clarke et al., 1997; Candau et al., 2002; Candau, 2002) parameterized by SLEUTH_*.
 Each year, the city develops constrained on the road network configuration (an environmental object in the digital template) that grows in parallel to the city, and which is also based on a cellular automaton (Koenig & Bauriedel, 2009) with parameters road_* in the dictionary urbLandPar.
 After each built per simulation-year, built grid pixels get their state \(S\) following the land-use transformation function of White et al. (1997:tab.1).
 The full description of this hybrid city-generator will be given in a future article (Mignan, in prep.; see Mignan, 2024:boxes 3.1-3.3 for a summary).

 On the SLEUTH model: Note that the SLEUTH algorithm used for GenMR_SCOR was developed from the modelling instructions provided in Clarke et al. (1997) and Candau (2002) to gain knowledge on the general process of city growth.
 It is therefore likely that the code differs in several ways from the official SLEUTH urban growth model.
 Consider using sleuth-automation for any dedicated SLEUTH model use.
 The class GenMR.environment.EnvLayer_landUrb() includes a road network cellular automaton within the SLEUTH loop and adds the land use transformation function of White et al. (1997) instead of the SLEUTH Deltatron at the end of each year-run.